top-nav-button-tickets

 Do I have to audition?
 I've done a ton of shows.

 Yes.
 You have to audition.
-You can audition online or in person, but the number of shows you have done does not matter.
+The number of shows you have done does not matter.
 Everyone has to audition!

 How do I audition for VYT?